Sajid-al-islam/laravel-crud-generator/README.md

 ## Configuration

-If a configuration file is provided, you can publish it with:
+you can publish the configuration file with:

 ```bash
 php artisan vendor:publish --provider="SajidUlIslam\CrudGenerator\CrudGeneratorServiceProvider"